 Networked irrigation system

-Council's automatic smart irrigation systems contain sensors that track rainfall and use weather forecast to suspend irrigation.
+Council's automatic irrigation systems contain sensors that track rainfall and use weather forecast to suspend irrigation.
 Flow meters identify problems and leaks early to help save unintended waste of water.

 There are 32 sites operating the smart irrigation system including the entrance to the new Maroochydore City Centre, Happy Valley, Felicity Park in Caloundra and Palmwoods Picabeen Green.
 Around 70 sites are likely to have automated irrigation systems installed over the next 10 years.